WHERE THE RED FERN GROWS: Dog Training in Minnesota

 “Where the Red Fern Grows” by Wilson Rawls is one of the most popular works of children's literature ever written.
 It is about a boy who buys and trains two Redbone Coonhounds for hunting.
 The book is a work of autobiographical fiction based on Rawls' own childhood in the Ozarks.
 My friend Eileen, the dog trainer, currently lives in Minnesota but we met when she lived in Florida.
 I suspect it’s cold in Minnesota during the winter like the Ozarks.
 I called New Year's Day to brag about a new kayak my boyfriend and I had gotten at Christmas because I had met Eileen while volunteering at a sailing non-profit for the disabled and we both loved the water, but I did not get an answer.

 “Where the Red Fern Grows” is a coming-of-age story which deals with the classic theme of maturity as Billy learns to work hard, be a leader, and be self-reliant.
 Because the setting is in the Ozarks, man's relationship to nature is part of the ongoing narrative.
 A lesson often repeated in the book is that hard work pays off.
 This can be illustrated by how Billy saved up and purchased the two Redbone Coonhounds dogs, and then trained them.
 Throughout the story, we see how love, and not just loyalty, enables the trio to persist and overcome.
-I was not surprised that Eileen trained dogs after working with her at Sailability, the non-profit.
-She was such a dedicated and patient soul.
+I was not surprised that Eileen trained dogs after working with her at Sailability which is a non-profit that teaches individuals with cognitive and physical disabilities to sail and race boats.
+She was loyal to the cause and gave all of our athletes plenty of loving attention.
 I was even more impressed when she took in a puppy to train to be a service dog.

 Love is woven throughout the novel and contributes to the sad ending.
 “Where the Red Fern Grows” has been banned for its content dealing with violence and death.
 While a novel about a boy and his dogs will often bring tears, the two coonhound siblings in this book don't just die.
 One is fatally attacked by a mountain lion, and the other one dies mourning its sibling's death while lying on its grave.
 Some parents believe that these are too weighty of subjects for young children to be able to process properly.